tribesonecommunity/discord-bots/README.md

 This project uses `darker` for formatting in a pre-commit hook.
 Install using `pre-commit install`

-## Tests

-Tests don't currently work, so skip this step

-- `pytest`

-I haven't setup alembic to cooperate with the test database.
-If you add a new migration, delete the test db (`rm tribes.test.db`) and the code will migrate your new database.

 ## Migrations

 Migrations are handled by Alembic: https://alembic.sqlalchemy.org/.
 See here for a tutorial: https://alembic.sqlalchemy.org/en/latest/tutorial.html.